 One of the main draws of composite edging is its low-maintenance nature.
 It won’t rot, warp, or splinter like wood.
 However, a little seasonal attention will keep it looking its best.
 In the spring and fall, take a quick walk around your yard to inspect the edging.
 After a winter of freezes and thaws or a season of heavy rain, it’s smart to check the edging for any signs of shifting.
 If you spot a section that has lifted, you can usually tap the stake back into place with your mallet.
 Also, be sure to trim any grass or weeds that grow up against the border to maintain that crisp, clean edge.

-Keep Your Edging Looking New for Years
+How to Keep Your Edging Looking Brand New

 Your composite edging is built to withstand the elements, but an occasional cleaning can refresh its appearance.
 If you notice any dirt, dust, or grass clippings building up, simply spray it down with a hose.
 For more stubborn grime, a gentle scrub with a soft brush and some soapy water will do the trick.
 There’s no need for harsh chemicals or special treatments.
 This simple cleaning routine, combined with seasonal checks, is all it takes to ensure your Frame It All landscape edging looks as good as the day you installed it for many years to come.

-Get the Most Out of Your Investment
+Making the Most of Your New Landscape Edging

 Choosing composite landscape edging is a smart move for your yard, and you want to make sure you get every bit of value from it.
 Beyond just picking a product, thinking about design, installation, and long-term care will ensure your investment pays off for years to come.
 A little planning goes a long way in creating a landscape that not only looks fantastic but is also easy to manage.
 Let’s walk through how you can make your edging project a complete success from start to finish.